Iron Gates Mesolithic: History

-The chronology of the Iron Gates Mesolithic is a bit contentious due to discrepancies in use of terminology and dates produced by carbon-dating and isotope analysis.
-However, based on more modern radiocarbon dates, the Mesolithic period in the Iron Gates region last from approximately 13,000 cal BC to 6,000 cal BC.
+The chronology of the Iron Gates Mesolithic is a bit contentious due to discrepancies in the use of terminology and dates produced by carbon-dating and isotope analysis.
+However, based on more modern radiocarbon dates, the Mesolithic period in the Iron Gates region lasts from approximately 13,000 cal BC to 6,000 cal BC.
 This is then split into three stages called the Early, Middle and Late Mesolithic.

-From the Mesolithic sites observed, it has been discerned that the hunter-gatherer sites show increasing sedentism, especially during the early Holocene period (around 7,600 cal BC) where the people living in caves and rock shelters, began to leave to settle in more permanent communities by the Danube River.
-This almost coincides with the shift from Early to Middle Mesolithic, however some historians regard this event as the true beginning of the Mesolithic, and that beforehand was the ‘Epipalaeolithic’.
-This shift from a more nomadic lifestyle to a permanent settlement, caused the people of this area to depend more on the river for food, which can be seen through an increased amount of nitrogen isotopes in the bodies from this period as well as an increased representation of fish in art, sculptures and decorations.
+From the Mesolithic sites observed, it has been discerned that the hunter-gatherer sites show increasing sedentism, especially during the early Holocene period (around 7,600 cal BC) when the people living in caves and rock shelters began to leave to settle in more permanent communities by the Danube River.
+This almost coincides with the shift from Early to Middle Mesolithic; however some historians regard this event as the true beginning of the Mesolithic, and that before this was the 'Epipalaeolithic'.
+This shift from a more nomadic lifestyle to a permanent settlement caused the people of this area to depend more on the river for food, which can be seen through an increased amount of nitrogen isotopes in the bodies from this period as well as an increased representation of fish in art, sculptures and decorations.

+Archaeogenetics

+A 2017 doctoral thesis published by University of Mainz and 2018 study published in Nature included an analysis of a large number of individuals from the Iron Gates Mesolithic (from Lepenski Vir, Ajmana, Hajdučka Vodenica, Padina, Velešnica, Vlasac in Serbia and Cuina Turcului, Icoana, Ostrovul Corbului, Schela Cladovei in Romania) dating from 9500 BC to 5500 BC.
+They were most closely related to Western European hunter-gatherers, but with some additional affinity toward Eastern European hunter-gatherers and Anatolian hunter-gatherers.
+Their most common maternal haplogroup was U5, typical of European hunter-gatherers, but they also carried haplogroups U4, K1, and a single case of H13.
+Their paternal haplogroups were I and R, which predominated in other European hunter-gatherers as well.
+Where a finer classification was possible, the R was specifically R1b1a-L754 (not belonging to subclade R1b1a1a-P297), and the I belonged to I2a-L460.
+In 2022 studies was considered that the Southeastern European Hunter Gatherers, represented by the Iron Gates HGs, were separated from the Central and Western European HGs "since ~ 20 thousand years ago".